 Divorcing a Depressed Spouse in Arizona | Understanding the Symptoms

-There are many categories of depressive disorders that can materially affect a family and a marriage.
+There are many categories of depressive disorders that can materially affect a family and marriage.
 These disorders can also have a varying impact on a parent’s ability to properly parent his or her children.
-Depressive disorders are defined by mental health professional in the Diagnostic and Statistical Manual of Mental Disorders (“DSM”).
+Depressive disorders are defined by a mental health professional in the Diagnostic and Statistical Manual of Mental Disorders (“DSM”).

 One of the more well known depressive disorders is Major Depressive Disorder.
 To be diagnosed as having Major Depressive Disorder a person must show the characteristics described above for at least two weeks; although most episodes last much longer than two weeks.

 It is important to distinguish between depression that is triggered by an event, such as a divorce or death in the family, from those unrelated to such an event.
 A temporary depressive state due to an event may not necessarily mean someone suffers from a Major Depressive Disorder.

 Divorcing a Depressed Spouse in Arizona | How to Handle the Divorce

 Divorcing a depressed spouse, particularly one who has a chronic Major Depressive Disorder is tough and must be handled delicately.
 The risk of suicide is high among people who suffer from chronic Major Depressive Disorder.
 The obvious negative impact on the family and children can have an enormous negative emotional impact for many years.